nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 ### Configure Only Capabilities

 Configure only capabilities to cause EE API artifacts to conflict if more than one is present.
-Particularly useful for library authors that want to avoid accidentally exposing more than one implementation, or projects migrate completely to the `jakarta` package names/artifacts.
+Particularly useful for library authors that want to avoid accidentally exposing more than one implementation, or projects that want to migrate completely to the `jakarta` package namespace.
 ```
 jakartaeeMigration {
     configureCapabilities()